 ALPS Distributors, Inc., Russell Investment Management Company ("RIMCo", dba Russell Investments), and AXIOMA are separate and unaffiliated.

-The fund is passively managed and may not match or achieve a high degree of correlation with the return of the Index.
+The fund is actively managed and may not match or achieve a high degree of correlation with the return of the Index.
 As with all investments, there are certain risks of investing in an ETF, and you could lose money on an investment in an ETF.

 Shares of Russell ETFs are not individually redeemable and trade at market price (not NAV).
 Shares may be acquired and redeemed in Creation Units only, typically consisting of aggregations of 100,000 shares.
 Investors may purchase or sell ETF shares throughout the day on an exchange through a securities brokerage account.